 npx checkly deploy

-✨Et voilà, you have just created your entire synthetic monitoring setup with API and Playwright-based Browser Checks from your code base!
-Open up your Checkly dashboard and you should see your Check, ready to start monitoring around the clock. ✨
+You just created your entire synthetic monitoring setup with API and Playwright-based Browser Checks from your code base!
+Open up your Checkly dashboard and you should see your check, ready to start monitoring around the clock.

 For a custom installation check out our installation docs

 Integrating with CI/CD

 After kicking the tires, you should delegate the testing and deploying of your checks to your CI/CD pipeline.
 Check our docs on setting up the Checkly CLI with your favourite CI/CD platform.